 The recovery doesn’t tend to be very difficult.
 Liotta says patients should expect to see a line of black stitches underneath the nose for approximately 10 days post-operation, after which they’ll be removed in a follow-up appointment.

-Patients should avoid making expressive facial movements, and sudden head turns for the first few days.
+Patients should avoid making expressive facial movements for the first few days.
 Even smiling and talking should be kept to a minimum during the first week to avoid stretching the sutures or incision.

 There is usually a little bruising and swelling, as expected, but Lee says the pain tends to be mild, with patients returning to regular activity fairly early.
 He does note that most people may want to wait until the sutures are removed before being seen out in public.